YohanVienne/Project7---GrandPy-Bot/README.md

 # Project7 - GrandPy-Bot

-Hello this is **GrandPy Bot** ! deploy me on a server and ask me an postal adress, I will tell you a random story about it.
+Hello this is **GrandPy Bot** !
+Deploy me on a server and ask me an postal adress, I will tell you a random story about it.
 I'm programmed in Python with the Flask framework and using the **Google Map API** and **Media Wiki API**.
 Do you want to hear a story about a location ?